akshayc11/cesar_vis/README.md

 If you have it, place this folder inside the host folder.
 It should be in /var/www in Linux.

-2. Place mp4 video in root folder (/speech_map_video).
+2. You should have a local copy of all the annotations in a specific folder.
+Link that folder to here as data ln -s <path to folder> data

-   Comment out current video source in index.html.
+3. If you do the linking, run ./prepare_annotations_and_gps_data.py

-   Uncomment video source for stitched.mp4
+4. Run localhost/speech_map_video in Mozilla browser.

-3. Run localhost/speech_map_video in Mozilla browser.
+5. TODO create a way of selecting which run in main.js